NHMDenmark/DanSpecify/Documentation/User Guide/README.md

 There are 2 ways of creating a support ticket:
 1. Directly on GitHub
-2. By sending a mail
+2. By sending a mail to this address: danspecify@fire.fundersclub.com

 To be able to create tickets directly on GitHub, you need to first create a GitHub account, which you can do here: https://github.com/join